Zoarial94/ArduinoMidiPlayer/README.md

 * Sends meta events
 * Will correct for tempo changes
 * A loop function which needs to be regularly called
+* Pause and continue functions
+* Commands allow for opening and closing files, starting, and pausing payback

 ## Future Features

-* No memory leaks and better optimizations
+* Better optimizations
-* Pause and continue
 * Manual tempo change